• Skip to primary navigation

 Jump to Recipe

 Take those fresh tomatoes from your garden and make this homemade tomato sauce!
-This Red Lentil Spaghetti dish has protein and made with simple ingredients.
+This Red Lentil Bolognese dish has protein and made with simple ingredients.

 lentil tomato sauce in a pot with wooden ladle